Collinear scattering and long-lived excitations in two-dimensional electron fluids

-We also emphasize that, similar to the self-energy analysis\cite{Hodges1971,Chaplik1971,Bloom1975,Giuliani1982,Zheng1996,Menashe1996,Chubukov2003}, the occurrence of long-lived excitations is a robust property that persists for non-circular Fermi surfaces, so long as the distortion away from the circle is not big.
-The reason is that the inversion symmetry, whenever present, separates modulations of the Fermi surface into modes of an even and odd parity.
-The difference in lifetimes for these mode types is identical to that found here for circular Fermi surfaces.
+We want to emphasize that the collinear processes that generate long-lived excitations are universal and largely independent of the specifics of two-body interactions or particle dispersion characteristics.
+The existence of long-lived excitations is a robust property that persists for non-circular Fermi surfaces, as long as the surface distortion is not significant.
+This is due to the presence of inversion symmetry, which separates Fermi surface modulations into even and odd parity modes.
+Similar to the self-energy analysis \cite{Hodges1971,Chaplik1971,Bloom1975,Giuliani1982,Zheng1996,Menashe1996,Chubukov2003}, the difference in lifetimes between these mode types is identical to that observed in circular Fermi surfaces.

-One more reason for why the long-lived modes have been missed in the literature undoubtedly lies in the difficulty of a direct calculation.
-To gain insight and understand better the origin of this difficulty we consider excitations at the Fermi surface in the framework of the Fermi-liquid kinetic equation.
-An approach developed in Refs.\cite{Brooker1968,Jensen1968,Sykes1970,BaymPethick} allows to tackle exactly the kinetic equation, linearized near thermal equilibrium at $T\ll T_F$, bringing it to the form of a time-dependent Schroedinger equation with a reflectionless secanth potential.
-This equation, being exactly solvable, successfully predicts a $T^2$ scaling for excitation decay in 3D.
-However, it fails when applied in 2D, yielding unphysical vanishing rates.
+We also note that in certain electron systems, collinear dynamics can accelerate quasiparticle decay by allowing particles, by traveling side by side, interact more strongly.
+This is well-documented in Dirac bands where collinear dynamics arising from linear band dispersion shortens carrier lifetimes and accelerates dynamics \cite{Gonzalez1996,Brida2013,Song2013,Li2013,Briskot2014,Trushin2016,Lewandowski2018,Kiselev2019}.
+In our problem, an entirely different behavior arises due to collinear scattering and phase space constraints, the effects that dominate at a 2D Fermi surface but are of little importance for highly excited states in Dirac bands.